alpqr/vk-gl-quick/README.md

 "tutorials" out there)

 Note: NVIDIA drivers older than 368 are not recommended.
-For example, 365 was unable to provide vsync, running unthrottled.
+For example, 365 was unable to provide vsync and was always running unthrottled.

 To be as portable as possible, all functions are resolved dynamically, either via QLibrary or the device/instance-level getProcAddr, so no libs are needed at link time.

+Currently the rendering is merely clearing to green.
+Some geometry will be added later.

 (2) Passing --glnv opens an OpenGL-based Qt Quick window and connects to QQuickWindow::beforeRendering() to perform some rendering via Vulkan before